roots/bud/packages/extension-tailwindcss/README.md

 This only applies if your tailwind file is **not** locatable in the root of your project with the name `tailwind.config.js`.

-If the tailwind config file exists trying to use this function will cause errors to be thrown.

 ```js
   bud.tailwind(bud.project('path/to/config.js'))